Shrinks99/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 {% include figure.html filename="en-or-agent-based-model-communication-networks-01.png" alt="List of output of the model's agents, each printing the line 'Hi, I am agent X', with X ranging from 0 to 9." caption="Figure 1.
 Currently, the only thing our agents do is say Hi!" %}

 > _Bonus Question 1_:
 Try changing the scheduler from RandomActivation to BaseScheduler.
-What do you observe at the agents output?
-What would be necessary in the definiton of the agents if you would like to use StagedActivation? *Hint*: Have a look in the source code of `mesa.time`!
+What do you observe at the agent's output?
+What would be necessary in the definition of the agents if you would like to use StagedActivation? *Hint*: Take a look in the source code of `mesa.time`!

 #### 2.5.3 Agent Step

 Now we just need to have the agents do what we intend them to do: send each other letters.

-To allow the agent to choose another agent at random, we use the `model.random` random-number generator.
+To allow the agent to choose another agent for this at random, we use the `model.random` random-number generator.
 This works just like Python’s `random` module, but with a fixed seed set when the model is instantiated.
 This can be used to later replicate a specific model run.

 To pick an agent at random, we need a list of all agents.
 Notice that there isn’t such a list explicitly in the model.
 The scheduler, however, does have an internal list of all the agents it is scheduled to activate.